adrianmontes23/MySingingMonstersAutoBot/README.md

 Getting tired of collecting your gold and shards from your monsters, run this bot to collect your gold while your AFK.

 ## TODO
+- [ ] Make islands Avoidable.
 - [ ] Figure out minimum version of python needed to run.
-- [ ] Implement mirror island accessablility
+- [ ] Implement mirror island accessablility.

 ## How To
 Download Python, don't know which version minimum, latest works.